Hundreds of animals removed from Cary home, animal cruelty investigation underway

 "The concern was the number of pets inside the house were presenting unsanitary and unsafe conditions for the pets and based upon those observations we are rescuing them and removing them," said Allan Cain, the Director of Public Safety.

-But on Monday, they were finally able to speak with her and one day later, 252 animals were rescued from the home so far.
+But on Monday, they were finally able to speak with her and one day later, 263 animals were removed from the home so far.